KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/color_image_correction/hsl_primaries.rst

 .. rubric:: Description

-Adjust :term:`hue`, :term:`saturation` and lightness for each of the 3 primary colors (Red, Green, Blue) and 3 secondary colors (Cyan, Magenta, Yellow).
+Adjust :term:`hue`, :term:`saturation` and lightness for each of the three primary colors (red, green, blue) and three secondary colors (cyan, magenta, yellow).
 HSL color space is useful when performing subtle color changes.

 .. rubric:: Parameters